Whitby Abbey

 Whitby Abbey was a 7th-century Christian monastery that later became a Benedictine abbey.
 The abbey church was situated overlooking the North Sea on the East Cliff above Whitby in North Yorkshire, England, a centre of the medieval Northumbrian kingdom.
-The abbey and its possessions were confiscated by the crown under Henry VIII during the Dissolution of the Monasteries between 1536 and 1545.
+The abbey and its possessions were confiscated by the crown under Henry VIII during the dissolution of the monasteries between 1536 and 1545.

 Since that time, the ruins of the abbey have continued to be used by sailors as a landmark at the headland.
 Since the 20th century, the substantial ruins of the church have been declared a Grade I Listed building and are in the care of English Heritage.
 The site museum is housed in Cholmley House, a 17th-century banqueting hall repurposed by design studio Stanton Williams in 2002.

 Streoneshalh

-The monastery was first founded in AD 657 by Oswy, King of Northumbria, as Streoneshalh (the older name for Whitby).
+The monastery was first founded in AD 657 by Oswy, King of Northumbria, as Streoneshalh, the older name for Whitby.
 He appointed Lady Hilda, abbess of Hartlepool Abbey and grand-niece of Edwin, the first Christian king of Northumbria, as founding abbess.

 The double monastery of monks and nuns was home (614–680) to the great Northumbrian poet Cædmon.

 A lidar view of Whitby Abbey and surrounding archaeological residues.

-In 664 the Synod of Whitby took place at the monastery to resolve the question of whether the Northumbrian church would adopt and follow the Easter dating of Iona (the 84-year cycle which had previously been used at Rome and on the continent) or the new 19-year cycle which had recently been adopted at Rome.
+In 664, the Synod of Whitby took place at the monastery to resolve the question of whether the Northumbrian church would adopt and follow the Easter dating of Iona, the 84-year cycle which had been previously used in Rome and on the continent, or the new 19-year cycle which had recently been adopted at Rome.
 There was also discussion of what kind of tonsure clergy and monks should use.
 The decision, with the support of King Oswy, was for adopting the newer Roman Easter calculation, as was used in other English kingdoms to the south.

-Streoneshalch monastery was laid waste by Danes in successive raids between 867 and 870 under Ingwar and Ubba, and remained desolate for more than 200 years.
-A locality named 'Prestebi' was recorded in the Domesday Book of 1086, which may be a sign that religious life was revived in some form after the Danish raids; 'Witebi' (Whitby) is also mentioned.
-In Old Norse, Prestebi means a habitation of priests.
+Streoneshalh monastery was laid to waste by Danes in successive raids between 867 and 870 under Ingwar and Ubba, and remained desolate for more than 200 years.
+A locality named 'Prestebi' was recorded in the Domesday Book of 1086, which may be a sign that religious life was revived in some form after the Danish raids.
+'Witebi' (Whitby) is also mentioned.
+Prestebi, from Old Norse, means a habitation of priests.
 The old monastery given to Reinfrid comprised about 40 ruined monasteria vel oratoria, similar to Irish monastic ruins with numerous chapels and cells.